PBH-BTN/trunker/readme.md

 |:-------|:-----------------------------------|:-----------------------------------------------------------------|
 | GET    | `/admin/info_hash/:infoHash/peers` | Get all peers of a info_hash. **The response may be very large** |
 | DELETE | `/admin/info_hash/:infoHash`       | Delete a info_hash                                               |

+## Metrics
+Currently trunker is serving a prometheus handler at `:9091` by default.
+With 2 paths:
+- `/metrics` Providing metrics about http request, including latency and QPS.
+- `/pprof` Providing golang runtime pprof info.

 ## Benchmark